 Expected planning

 We will start pilots from 1 June.
 After successful pilots, we will migrate all customers to the new TSD.
-Make sure that all mandatory data (see table below) is known before then.
+Make sure all mandatory data (see table below) is known by then.
 This data can already be entered now.
 Due to the holiday period, completion by mid-July is preferred.

 Mandatory data for the TSD message